 - NSA plans events throughout the year for all pre-nursing and nursing students to have a chance to gather.

 - NSA provides opportunities to become involved in nursing at both state and national levels.
-NSA gives the nursing student a voice in the nursing profession and teaches students the importance of taking a stand for their chosen profession.
-One of the greatest benefits is being able to meet and network with other nursing students.
+It gives you a voice in the nursing profession and teaches you the importance of taking a stand for your chosen profession.
+One of the greatest benefits is being able to meet and network with other student nurses.

-- NSA members will come to every nursing class the first week or so in the fall semester.
-Members will tell students when and where the first meeting will take place and invite them to attend so they can find out more information about the organization.
-Memberships are available on-line at www.nsna.org.
-If a new member has completed the membership form by October 1st, there is a $5 discount.
+- NSA members will visit every nursing class at least once during the first few weeks of the fall semester.
+Members will tell students when and where the first meeting will take place and invite them to attend so they can find out more about the organization.
+In order for NSA members to attend and participate at state convention, membership dues must be paid for the year.
+Membership dues can be paid online at nsna.org.

-- Meetings are held once a month with the dates and times determined at the first meeting of the year.
-Meetings are set to accommodate the majority of the student’s busy schedules and are usually held at noon.
+- Meetings are held once a month.
+The dates and times of these meetings are determined at the first meeting of the year.
+Meetings are set to accommodate the majority of students’ busy schedules and are usually held at noon.
 Students often bring their lunches to eat during the meetings.